freiheit-com/fuava_simplebatch/README.md

 ## Changes

 ### 0.4.4 (2015-10-21)
+ - Add: new Baseclass for very powerfull http paging fetchers that allow for parse errors in each fetched item

+### 0.4.4 (2015-10-21)
  - Add: new Sftp file moving fetcher baseclass which allows to implement fetchers that download the most current file (and move the rest) for multiple file types.

 ### 0.4.3 (2015-10-19)